 Individuals, institutions, and organizations that identify as any of the registration types below will receive separate communication regarding conference registration.
 Please do not send an email requesting a passcode.

 FS/FgF Cohort Institution

 First-gen Center Partner

-The one-day registration type is ideal for presenters and attendees that are local to the Kansas City venue.
-Registrants will be asked to identify which conference date (June 25 - June 27, 2023) they plan to attend.
+The one day registration type is ideal for presenters and attendees that are local to the Anaheim, CA venue location.
+Registrants will be asked to identify which conference date (June 23 - June 25, 2024) they plan to attend.

 Registration Cancellation Policy: Cancellation/refund deadline less a $50.00 administrative fee is May 7, 2022.
 This program may be canceled or postponed due to unforeseen circumstances.
 In this case, fees will be refunded; however, NASPA will not be responsible for additional costs, charges, or expenses, including cancellation/change charges assessed by airlines, hotels, and/or travel agencies.
 NASPA is not responsible for weather or travel-related problems and will not reimburse registration fees for these issues.
 Please click here to submit a refund request.
 Refunds will not be processed after May 7, 2022 for any reason.